Things to Know Before Traveling to Bali

 Beware of Monkey Thieves

 The Monkeys don’t mess around here.
-They love water bottles, backpacks and pretty much anything you’re carrying that looks fun.
+They love water bottles, backpacks, and pretty much anything you’re carrying that looks fun.
 They also love food on your plate when you are eating.
+The guy pictured below climbed right over my shoulder and made off with the rest of my tomatoes.
 We saw it all.
-Keep your backpack closed when visiting the Sacred Monkey Forest and you will be fine.
-If you’re like us, you will find a front row seat near the entrance of the forest and watch people fall victim to the monkey business.
+Keep your backpack closed when visiting the Sacred Monkey Forest, and you will be fine.
+If you’re like us, you will find a front-row seat near the forest entrance and watch people fall victim to the monkey business.

 Temple Etiquette

+Hinduism is the main religion in Bali and there are some pretty incredible temples around the island.
 The rules are pretty simple, but sadly, we watched lots of people break the rules.
-Just make sure that you are aware before you enter.
-Wear a sarong – most temples have one that you can use when you arrive.
+Please just make sure that you know about this before you enter.
+Wear a sarong – most temples have one you can use when you arrive.
 Take photos, but leave people out of them.
 These are spiritual places, so please be respectful.

 We shared some photos from our temple tours.
 It’s definitely something that should be on your radar for your time in Bali.